 - Applicator brush

 Step 1: Boil Black Tea Leaves

-The first and most important thing you need to do is boil black tea leaves in water.
-Take a saucer and pour water into it.
-Turn the gas on and then drop the tea leaves into it.
-Let it boil and bubble for a while.
-Once it starts bubbling, let it simmer on low heat until the water becomes half.
+Boil the black tea leaves in water for a while.
+Once it starts bubbling, let it simmer on low heat until the water reduces to half.
 The water should be in proportion to the quantity of henna powder you use.
 Always use natural henna powder rather than those which come with a developer.

 Step 2: Prepare A Henna Mask